tatumio/tatum-php/docs/Api/XRPApi.md

 <h4>5 credits per API call.</h4>

- <p>Get XRP Blockchain fee.
+ Get XRP Blockchain fee.
 Standard fee for the transaction is available in the drops.base_fee section and is 10 XRP drops by default.
-When there is a heavy traffic on the blockchain, fees are increasing according to current traffic.</p>
+When there is a heavy traffic on the blockchain, fees are increasing according to current traffic.

 ### Example